July plays host to National Pain Week in Australia. With that in mind,

 What should you do for spinal pain?

 The scientific research is very clear – chiropractic is safe, effective and reliable.
-If you or anyone you know is suffering from spinal pain, make the chiropractor your first port of call.
+If you or anyone you know is suffering from spinal pain, make a chiropractor your first port of call.